 A user can use @mentions while commenting on an idea that looks like the image below.

 It also can be used to mention while submitting an idea in the description field.

 @mention feature is also available to members who have access to the Stage-specific comments tab as well.
-For example: Build Stage, Review Stage Assessment Stage.
+For example: Build Stage, Review Stage, Refine Stage, Assessment Stage.

 A notification email is sent to the member on being mentioned in the community.
 The member will receive the email notification only if Receive mention email setting is enabled from Personal Settings >> Notifications.